New Art Riot

-New Art Riot E.P. is an EP by Welsh alternative rock band Manic Street Preachers.
-Released on 25 June 1990 by the Damaged Goods record label, it was the band's first release to feature the four-piece line-up of James Dean Bradfield, Nicky Wire, Richey Edwards and Sean Moore.
+New Art Riot E.P. is an EP by Welsh alternative rock band Manic Street Preachers, released on 25 June 1990 by Damaged Goods.
+It was the band's first release to feature the four-piece line-up of James Dean Bradfield, Nicky Wire, Richey Edwards and Sean Moore.

 Featuring short, fast-paced hard rock songs and influenced by favourites of the group such as The Clash, the EP provided the musical template for the band of what was to come.

 Background

 On the synthesis behind the record's creation, lyricist and rhythm guitarist Richey Edwards stated: "We've just got pissed off with seeing so much ugliness about.
 Everybody knows life is ugly, but it seems to me all bands around today want to do is reflect it".

 Recording

 New Art Riot was recorded in March 1990 at Workshop Studios in Redditch, Worcestershire, England.
 It was produced by Robin Wynn Evans of The View, Sam Brown and Dodgy fame.
 When Edwards asked for the sound of a guitar smashing to be added to one of the tracks, Evans replied "smash your guitar then!"
 The dismembered neck of the guitar was then signed by the band and Evans, and was used as a doorstop at his Perthshire T Pot studio.